thecodingmachine/interop.silex.di/README.md

 This project lets you add any other dependency injection framework directly in your Silex project.
-Instead of injecting your dependencies by filling the `$app` variable, you can your own container.
+Instead of injecting your dependencies by filling the `$app` variable, you can register entries in your own container.
 Instances declared in your container will be accessible using the Pimple `$app['my.instance']` syntax.

 How?